-Such limits can be configured using the UVIX interface (refer to Section 6.5.1) and are valid for all the configurations different from "only motor" and for all the modes of operation.
+Such limits can be configured using the UVIX interface (refer to Section 7.5.1) and are valid for all the configurations different from "only motor" and for all the modes of operation.

-Software limits take effect only after homing execution and if the corresponding "software limits enable" in the protocol is set (refer to Chapter 5 parameter 2010h).
-In case a position software limit error is triggered (for example the servo has been set momentary OFF and the motor has been moved beyond the software position limit or the EXT PROXY INPUT signal has been catched), the drive, if it was moving, stops itself using the QUICK_STOP that is the deceleration parameter set in UVIX (refer to Section 6.5.2) and it goes into error state and the correspondent error is raised on the fieldbus.
-In such situation, to bring back the motor into the allowed position range, the error must be reset first.
-Then, it is allowed to move the motor using any of the mode of operations (even if it is still out of the allowed range, because the software limit check will be momentary disabled).
+Software limits take effect only after homing execution and if the corresponding "software limits enable" in the protocol is set (refer to Chapter 6 parameter 2010h).
+In case a position software limit error is triggered (for example the servo has been set momentary OFF and the motor has been moved beyond the software position limit or the EXT PROXY INPUT signal has been catched), the drive, if it was moving, stops itself using the QUICK_STOP that is the deceleration parameter set in UVIX (refer to Section 7.5.2) and it goes into error state and the correspondent error is raised on the fieldbus.
+In such situation, to bring back the motor into the allowed position range, the error must be reset first using the parameter 100300h (see paragraph 6.3.2.4) (the red error led goes off for a little time and then blinks again because the motor is still in a error position) and then restore the servo on using the CIA402 FSA state machine sequence: set the control word with value 0, then 6, then 7 and finally 15.
+Then, even if the red error led blinks, it is allowed to move the motor using any of the mode of operations (even if it is still out of the allowed range, because the software limit check will be momentary disabled).
 The error check on positioning will be restored automatically after the first movement completion (target position for positioning control or zero speed for speed control), provided that the "software limit enable" is still set.
+When the motor is moved and return inside the alloweed stroke range values, it is possible to clear the error and restore the servo on using the same procedure described before.